Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 02 Formal Report.md

 ### Discussion
 - It was very interesting to see how simulated hardware can be visualized using waveforms, and the capabilities of Vivado to do so.
-- In Figure 1, we saw how
+- In Figure 1, we saw how changing the 2 inputs would affect the outputs, and we could see how the outputs operated with an additional bit using sign extension.
+-

 ### Conclusion